 - Air Fryer Turkey Meatballs — Make your own meatballs with ground turkey, breadcrumbs, and eggs

 - Meatball Kale Soup — A light chicken broth-based soup with potatoes, meatballs, and kale

 - 26 oz meatballs

 - 1/2 cup fresh basil

 - Prepare all ingredients for the recipe.
-Fresh basil is totally optional in this recipe.
+Fresh basil is optional, but a refreshing addition.

-- Place the meatballs on the bottom of a baking pan.
+- Place the meatballs in the bottom of a baking pan.
 Cover them with marinara sauce.

-- Top off with mozzarella cheese.
-Cover with a lid and bake for 20 minutes at 350F.
+- Top off the mixture with mozzarella cheese.
+Cover with a lid or foil and bake for 20 minutes at 350°F.

-- Remove the lid and bake for another 5 minutes.
-Serve with your favorite salad, pasta or bread.
+- Remove lid/foil and bake for another 5 minutes.
+Serve with your favorite salad, pasta, or bread.